 When I started planning my year-long trip around the world:

 I decided I needed a new backpack.
-During a visit to an outdoor store in search of the perfect backpack, I ran into a backpack with wheels.
+During a visit to an outdoor store in search of the perfect backpack, I found the best wheeled backpack for travel.

 Not just a duffel bag but a proper backpack with sturdy straps that can be carried or rolled around.